 Sustainability at a corporate credit level is initially determined by assessing the amount of a company's revenues/assets that are tied to sustainable initiatives.
 The United Nation's Sustainable Development Goals (SDGs) provide a comprehensive framework for determining sustainability.
 Since these goals and associated targets are a blueprint for countries and governments to promote prosperity while protecting the planet, they are not always directly applicable for determining the sustainability of a company's products and services.

-Given this disconnect between corporates and governments, Aegon Asset Management has defined six sustainability pillars that categorize broad sustainable investment opportunities.
+Given this disconnect between corporates and governments, Aegon Asset Management has defined five sustainability pillars that categorize broad sustainable investment opportunities.
 There are a multitude of investible areas within the corporate credit universe that are aligned with these pillars and offer an opportunity to create a sustainable fixed income portfolio.

 Aegon Asset Management's corporate credit research team utilizes its deep knowledge of the products and services that companies and industries offer to determine the amount of a company's revenues that are aligned with each of the UN SDGs.
 Through company filings, discussions with management teams, sustainability reports and third party environmental, social and governance (ESG) research providers, analysts assess whether a company's products or services are consistent with our view of sustainability.